(What Can I Say) To Make You Love Me

 "(What Can I Say) To Make You Love Me" is a song written by Jimmy Jam and Terry Lewis and recorded by American recording artist Alexander O'Neal.
-It is the fifth single from the singer's second solo album, Hearsay (1987).
+It is the fifth single from the his second solo studio album, Hearsay (1987).
 The song's distinctive backing vocals were performed by Lisa Keith.
 Following the successful chart performances of the Hearsay singles "Fake", "Criticize", "Never Knew Love Like This", and "The Lovers", "(What Can I Say) To Make You Love Me" was released as the album's fifth single.

 Release

 The song O'Neal's eleventh top 40 single which reached #27 in the UK Singles Chart in July 1988, and #68 on the R&B chart in O'Neal's native United States.